w3c/wai-intro-wcag/content/new-in-22.md

 WCAG 2.2 provides 9 additional success criteria from WCAG 2.1.
 They are included on this page.

-### Changes to 2.2 from May to June
+### Changes to 2.2 from May to July

-There are no substantive changes from the May 2023 to the June 2023 publication.
+There are no substantive changes from the May 2023 to the July 2023 publication.
 There are only minor editorial changes to add links and correct punctuation.

 Previous changes are listed in the [changelog](https://www.w3.org/TR/WCAG22/#change-log).